bernie724/archi/README.md

 curl -s -L https://github.com/bernie724/archi/raw/main/archi/archi.tgz > archi.tgz
 tar xzpf archi.tgz
 cd archi/; ./arch0base.sh
-#That's it!
-This will have a final warning, and then start and complete the install without any further interaction
+#This will have a final warning, and then start and complete the install without any further interaction
 ```
 ##### Method #2
 Copy and unpack the archi.tgz (above) to a booted Arch Install ISO and run arch0base.sh